Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Interval Estimation

 The prediction interval for $y_i^{j'}$ can be built by bootstrapping for $z_i^{j'}$ from the residual error set $E$, such that $y_i^{j'}=\hat{y}_i^{j'}+\hat{z}_i^{j'}$ if the errors are identically distributed.
-Thus, we shall first discuss the case of the traditional IID bootstrap method.
+Thus, we shall first discuss the case of the traditional IID bootstrapping method.
 This method considers that the future errors of the test set are similar to the past errors so that $\hat{z}_i^{j'}$ can be approximated with the bootstrapped values of the residual errors from the training set $z_i^j$.
-Thus the residuals could be randomly selected with replacement from the memory set of the training residual errors $E$, $N$ times, where $N$\nomenclature[N]{\(N\)}{Number of bootstrap replicates} is some large valued integer.
+Thus the residuals could be randomly selected with replacement from the memory set of the training residual errors $E$, $N$ times, where $N$ is a large valued integer.
 Suppose $N=1000$, and $(z^*_{(1)}, z^*_{(2)},\ldots,z^*_{(1000)})_i^{j'}$ is the ordered set of the bootstrapped residuals for day $j'$ and interval $i$ randomly selected from memory $E$ with replacement, then the $5th$ and the $95th$ percentile values of the prediction interval are represented by $z^*_{(50)}$ and $z^*_{(950)}$, respectively.

 However, the ACF and PACF plots of the residual series $\hat{z}_i^{j}$ presented in Figure \ref{fig:combinedcfres} indicate the existence of correlation among the residuals.
-As a result of this, the IID bootstrap cannot be applied to the dependent data of residual electricity demand.
+As a result of this, the IID bootstrapping cannot be applied to the dependent data of residual electricity demand.
 Also, there are variations in the magnitude of the residuals on the training set as seen in Figure \ref{fig:res_err} indicating that the errors are not identical.
-The inadequacy of the IID bootstrap method for dependent series is described in \cite{Singh1981OnBootstrap}.
-Instead of re-sampling a single observation of residuals at a time, non-overlapping contiguous blocks of residuals can be re-sampled.
-As a result, the structural dependence of the residuals can be preserved.
-Thus the residual of the electricity demand isn't randomly selected from the memory $E$ and in order to account for the correlations among the errors, non-overlapping blocks of fixed length are drawn from the observed residual set and then joined.
-A day is divided into $96$ intervals of $15$ minutes, where $n=96$ which can be split into $b$ consecutive blocks of equal length $l$.
+This inadequacy of the IID bootstrapping method for dependent series is described in \cite{Singh1981OnBootstrap}.
+Instead of re-sampling a single observation of residuals at a time, non-overlapping contiguous blocks of residuals can be re-sampled; as a result, the structural dependence of the residuals can be preserved.
+Thus, the residual of the electricity demand isn't randomly selected from the memory $E$ and in order to account for the correlations among the errors, non-overlapping blocks of fixed length are drawn from the observed residual set and then joined.
+As predictions are made every $15$-minutes, a day is divided into $n=96$ intervals, which can be split into $b=16$ consecutive blocks of equal length $l=6$.
 We define the residual vector and the splitting rule as follows